rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	printf("%d\n", arr[0]);
 ```

 Thats the first element of the array.
-How about printing them all- Lets do it using a for loop.
+How about printing them all- Lets do it using a for loop (_Let me iterate over the array, I know that I'm creepy_).

 ```c
 	for (int i = 0; i < 5; ++i) {